Updated: April 24, 2025

 Women’s healthcare in Portugal is delivered in health centers, clinics, and hospitals.
 The SNS covers maternity care, and expectant mothers generally receive care at the public hospital close to where they live.
 You can also purchase private health insurance if you want to go down this route.
 With private insurance, you can access private services, clinics, and consultations, and the level of English is generally of a very high standard.

-You can access gynecologists by speaking with your GP.
+You can access a gynecologist by speaking with your GP.
 Gynecologists work at health centers and clinics and can provide health advice, along with conducting routine examinations.

 Healthcare services for children in Portugal